 So, here are some explanations.
 Everybody has to be healthy to fly.
-It means that one should pass a medical.
+It means that every pilot should pass a medical.
 There are three types of certificates.
-From the most strict to less: the first class (the most strict and expensive) for commercial and airline pilots, the second class for private pilots and the third class for air traffic controllers (and, possibly, light sport airplane pilots, I don’t remember it exactly).
+From the most strict to the less one: the first class (the most strict and expensive) for commercial and airline pilots, the second class for private pilots and the third class for air traffic controllers (and, possibly, light sport airplane pilots, I don’t remember it exactly).

-The first class can be obtained only in a special clinic (for example, there is only one in Czech Republic, or about three in Poland).
-The second and the third one is available from designated doctors with special accreditation.
-At least in Czech Republic the first class medical requires booking an appointment in advance, at least before two weeks.
+The first class can be obtained only in a special clinic (for example, there is only one in Czech Republic, and about three of them in Poland).
+The second and the third one is available from designated physicians with special accreditation.
+In Czech Republic the first class medical requires booking an appointment in advance, at least before two weeks.
 And the price is pretty high.
 The second class is faster and way cheaper.
-So, for now I decided to make the second one.
+So, for now I decided to obtain the second one.

 The inspection is thorough, but relatively fast: about an hour for everything.
 And now I have the document.

 Some time later I discovered that I can do the first class in Poland.
-It is available just as a walk-in, and somewhat cheaper than in Czech.
+It is available just by walk-in, and somewhat cheaper than in Czech Republic.
 There are all inspections including spirometry, blood analysis etc., and the whole time is more than two hours.
 It is a bit strange: every country has its own regulations, procedures and prices, even though it is an EASA…